drasimov/csa.guide/unit_4.md

 - **Large Datasets**: Prefer efficient algorithms like merge sort or binary search.
 - **Sorted Data**: Use binary search for faster lookups.
 ### 5.9 Java-Specific Features
-Leverage Java’s built-in methods for convenience:
+Leverage Java's built-in methods for convenience:
 - **`Arrays.sort(arr)`**: Sorts an array efficiently.
 - **`Arrays.binarySearch(arr, target)`**: Performs binary search on a sorted array.
 - **When to Use**: For quick implementations, but understand the underlying algorithms.